jeinselen/VF-BlenderAutosaveRender/README.md

   - `{rH}` = just the hours component from `{rtime}`
   - `{rM}` = just the minutes component from `{rtime}`
   - `{rS}` = just the seconds component from `{rtime}`
-    - **Limitation:** render time variables are only available _after_ rendering completes, and cannot be used in general file outputs where the variables must be set _prior_ to rendering
+    - Render time variables are only available _after_ rendering completes, and cannot be used in general file outputs where the variables must be set _prior_ to rendering
     	- Post-render plugin features that support render time variables include:
-    	- Autosave Video
-    	- Autosave Image
+    		- `Autosave Videos` and `Autosave Images` features in the Render tab > Output panel
-    	- Notifications
+    		- Render complete notifications
+    	- Pre-render plugin features that do *<u>not</u>* support render time variables include:
+    		- `Output Path` in the Render tab > Output panel
+    		- `Image Output` nodes in the Compositing workspace
     - Rendering duration is calculated within the script at render start and end, and may not _exactly_ match the render metadata (which is unavailable in the Python API)
 4. **System variables**
   - `{host}` = name of the computer or host being used for rendering